cupcakearmy/autorestic/docs/markdown/location/overview.md

 ## `from`

 This is the source of the location.
+Can be an `array` for multiple sources.

 #### How are paths resolved?